 Churchill stormed from the room, returning only after Stalin assured him it had all been a joke.
 But Churchill knew that this was dark comedy.
 In April 1943, the world had learned of mass graves in the Katyn Forest in eastern Poland, a region that had been occupied by the Russians earlier in the war.
 In the graves were more than 20,000 bodies, nearly 10,000 of whom were Polish military officers who had surrendered to the Russians in 1940.
 Investigations conducted by British and American officials in the summer of 1943 laid the blame for the massacre squarely at the Russians’ feet.
 One report, wrote historian Thomas Fleming, contained “vivid descriptions of how the Russians marched the Poles into the forest, shot them in the back of the head, and shoved them into the huge gravesite.”
 Clearly, Churchill had reason to suspect that Stalin’s joke about murdering German officers was not entirely facetious.

 As Roosevelt watched Stalin’s joke land with thud among the British delegation at Tehran, he sensed an opportunity to ingratiate himself to Stalin and offered a compromise: rather than executing 50,000 Germans, the Allies should only shoot 49,000.
-As the American and Russian delegations laughed, the British sat in stone-faced disgust.
+As the Americans and Russians laughed, the British sat in stone-faced disgust.

 The Katyn Massacre and the Tehran dinner revealed two impulses that Roosevelt repeatedly indulged during World War II: the refusal to recognize the danger posed by Stalin’s Russia and the desire to do everything within his power to become Stalin’s friend.
 Both tendencies would plague American diplomacy throughout the war.